Panama Canal Gatun Locks aerial view

 Chinese Investment

 Panama sits at the center of US-China strategic competition.
-Chinese investments in ports, infrastructure, and Panama's decision to switch diplomatic recognition from Taiwan to China (2017) have raised US concerns.
-COSCO operates container terminals at both ends of the canal.
+Chinese investments in ports and Panama's switch of diplomatic recognition from Taiwan to China (2017) have raised US concerns.
+Panama maintains it will not take sides and will operate the canal neutrally.

 💣